 Debt Service Funds are used to account for the accumulation of funds for the periodic payment of principal and interest on general long-term debt.
-The Debt Service Fund is treated as a major fund and records the District's general long-term debt activity.
+The Debt Service Fund is treated as a major fund is used to account for the accumulation of resources for, and the payment of, general long-term debt principal and interest.
+Financing is provided by the annual tax levy.

 Capital Projects Funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities.
 The District maintains one major capital projects fund, the Capital Projects Fund.
-The Capital Projects Fund accounts for expenditures for the acquisition, major repair and maintenance, construction or addition to capital facilities other than those financed by proprietary funds.
+The Capital Projects Fund is used to account for all resources used for the acquisition of capital assets by the District, except those financed by Proprietary Funds, including general and infrastructure capital assets.